-CLUB KIDS!
-GET A TASTE SCOOP OF SWEET-UNDERGROUND BUZZ RIGHT FROM DOWNTOWN NYC.
-A MINT RISING STAR WITH ALL HER DARK SIDES EXPOSED!
+POW!
+THE CLUB KIDS!
+GET A TASTE KISS OF A SWEET-UNDERGROUND BUZZ RIGHT FROM DOWNTOWN NYC.
+OUR MINT POWER BABE CRUSH IS EXPOSED!

 CHEEKY MAA: – My grandma was an incredible artist.
-She passed in our house when I was 4 and although I didn’t know her very long, I found her to be one of my greatest influences.
+She passed in our house when I was 4, and although I didn’t know her very long, I found her to be one of my most significant influences.
 My drawing style is very similar to hers, except my style is more evil-looking ha-ha.

 DT500 ZINE: – We knew it was the Leg Monster…

 CHEEKY MAA: – The Leg Monster was a creature I dreamed about for many nights.

 ” In the dream, he would rise up out of my bed between my leg and break them.
 I would have to crawl on my stomach to my parents’ room for help, but he was already there breaking their legs.
 Although it was terrifying at the time, this dream has been a platform for many of my creature drawings.”

 DT 500 ZINE: – It is always fun to follow you on your Instagram, there’s the easy-going mastery again!
 Hey, tell us the story about the interest to design come from?

 CHEEKY MAA: – I was influenced a lot by my grandparents, although I didn’t see them very much.
 My father’s parents both worked in the fashion industry and owned a suit store in Queens, NY.
 They would take me shopping every time they came to visit and introduced me to fashion at very young age.

 ” I would flip through fashion magazines and rip out pages of inspiration which helped develop my passion for style.”